lwdsw/Kiln/guides/Model Support.md

 To do this, add a "Custom API" in the "AI Providers & Models" section of Settings.

 All models supported by this API will appear in the "untested" section of the model dropdown.

+Notes:
-Note: the API must support the `/v1/models` endpoint, so Kiln can access the list of models.
+- The API must support the `/v1/models` endpoint, so Kiln can access the list of models.
+- Many Kiln tasks require structured (JSON) output.
+These can be hard to get working on custom servers, as each server/model pair ususally needs some configuration to reliably produce structured output (tools vs json_mode vs json parsing, schema format, etc).